eatnumber1/goal/README.md

      [this][c-inc-soln3] are incorrect.
 9.   `g('al')` is undefined and _does not_ need to return `"gal"`.
 12.  `g()('al')` must be a valid [rvalue] if applicable in your language.

+### Previous Solutions
+The more exciting solutions are original, not applying techniques that have already been discovered.
+The following techniques have already been discovered:

+ * [Self-modifying code][c-inc-soln1]

 ## Languages